-The best puzzles for the youngest children are inset style puzzles with very few pieces.
+The best puzzles for the youngest of children are inset style puzzles with very few pieces.
 Ideally, a puzzle for a baby is large, chunky, and features about 3 pieces.
-Knob puzzles are some of the most appropriate options out there for kids at this age.
+Knob puzzles are the most appropriate options out there for kids at this age.

 Popular topics for baby puzzles include animals, geometric shapes, and transportation.

 Babies love high contrast images as their eyesight continues to develop.
 Black and white stripes, or bright, primary colors are great.

 Wood are the best choices in material for the youngest children because just about anything babies pick up goes straight into their mouth.

 For this reason, choose puzzle pieces large enough that they won’t put your little one at risk of choking.
 Also, look out for puzzles with paper pictures or stickers glued onto the pieces, as these can be a choking hazard if removed by the baby.

 Slowly, over time, babies can graduate from chunky, knob inset puzzles to jigsaw puzzles.
 Around the age of 2, kids who have some experience with puzzles can begin working with 5-16 piece puzzles featuring large pieces.
 The image should be simple, but bright and clear.
 High contrast is also preferred.